Nerdabilly/halloweencountdown/README.md

 You should also be familiar with pulling Python code libraries from Git onto your Pi (you're here, so you probably know what you're doing with that...)

+**Important!** Most versions (maybe all?) of Raspberry Pi do not have an internal clock module.
+They rely on their Wifi connection to reach out to a date/time server to determine the correct date.
+This project will give you an inaccurate countdown if it does not have a reliable Wifi connection.
+There are addon clock modules for Raspberry Pi available, but I haven't used one and didn't create this project with that in mind.
+So make sure there's a decent wifi connection where you install this.

 Another note - I am a pretty experienced developer with a variety of technologies, but this was actually my first foray into writing anything with Python.
 I went with Python because that's what the existing Matrix and GIF libraries were written in.
 This code is simple and it works, but that doesn't mean it's necessarily the best or "most Pythonic" way to do things.
 If you notice anything, or have any improvements or suggestions, reach out or create an MR.

 ## Materials